pajenieta/handset_tester/src/site/sphinx/source/devguide/ant_build.rst

         - ``wtk.home.sun``: the location where you installed the Sun/Oracle WTK
         - ``wtk.home.samsung``: the location of your Samsung J2ME SDK
         - ``wtk.home.nokias40``: the location of your Nokia S40 SDK
-    - ``antenna.jar`` : this should be set to the path where you have the antenna jar installed.
-This is optional if you copy or symlink the jar in your ant lib directory (or otherwise ensure that it is included in ant's runtime classpath)

 ---------------------------
 Notes on Ant Build Targets